strapi/strapi/packages/strapi-plugin-users-permissions/README.md

 # Strapi plugin

-After you need to set the provider values in the admin panel, you can override the srapi provided value using the following method.
+After you need to set the provider values in the admin panel, you can override the strapi provided value using the following method.

 Create a file `provider.js` on the `./config` folder